WeDot-Engine/WeDot-docs/src/classes/class_projectsettings.md

 [`int`](class_int.md) **rendering/anti_aliasing/quality/msaa_2d** = ``0`` <div id="class_projectsettings_property_rendering/anti_aliasing/quality/msaa_2d"></div>

-Sets the number of MSAA samples to use for 2D/Canvas rendering (as a power of two).
+Sets the number of multisample antialiasing (MSAA) samples to use for 2D/Canvas rendering (as a power of two).
 MSAA is used to reduce aliasing around the edges of polygons.
 A higher MSAA value results in smoother edges but can be significantly slower on some hardware, especially integrated graphics due to their limited memory bandwidth.
 This has no effect on shader-induced aliasing or texture aliasing.

  **Note:** MSAA is only supported in the Forward+ and Mobile rendering methods, not Compatibility.

+ **Note:** This property is only read when the project starts.
+To set the number of 2D MSAA samples at runtime, set [`Viewport.msaa_2d`](class_viewport.md#class_viewport_property_msaa_2d) or use [`RenderingServer.viewport_set_msaa_2d`](class_renderingserver.md#class_renderingserver_method_viewport_set_msaa_2d).

 <!-- rst-class:: classref-item-separator -->